wrf/supermatrix/README.md

 `join_alignments.py -a hehenberger2017_alignments/* -d "@" -u hehenberger2017_supermatrix.fasta`

+## split_supermatrix_to_taxa.py ##
+Split a supermatrix into fasta files, one for each taxa where individual proteins are defined by the partition file.
+Empty proteins are ignored, but gaps are retained.
+This is NOT the reverse operation of `join_alignments.py`, which joins multiple alignment files into a supermatrix.

+`./split_supermatrix_to_taxa.py -a simion2017_97sp_401632pos_1719genes.fasta.gz -d simion_taxa -p simion2017_partitions.txt`

 ## check_supermatrix_alignments.py ##
 Quick diagnostic script to check matrix occupancy.
 Adjust format accordingly based on the alignment using the `-f` option.
 As above, in most cases *phylip* format is probably *phylip-relaxed*.